Teaching Presence in Relationship

 For those who are interested to further deepen their practice following the training, Phyllis has kindly offered to guide extra practice on Saturday May, 9 and Sunday morning May, 10.
 This teaching will be on Dana (=generosity) basis, while extra food and accomodation for 2 extra nights (approx. E95 for double room and E145 for single room) will have to be paid for in addition.
 We’d like to see how many people are interested.
 If you are, please tick the box on the registration form and we will contact you with further details as soon as this training offer is definite.

 About the Teachers

-Phyllis Hicks, DMin, NCLPC is a Senior Insight Dialogue Teacher and teaches Insight Dialogue retreats worldwide.
-She is a faculty member for Metta’s Relational Insight Meditation Program and serves on Metta Programs Teachers Council.
+Phyllis Hicks, DMin, NCLPC is an Insight Dialogue Teacher and teaches Insight Dialogue retreats worldwide.
+She is a team leader for the Interpersonal Mindfulness Program, has been a faculty member for Metta’s Relational Insight Meditation Program, and serves on Metta Programs Teachers’ Council.
 She has also taught for Metta’s Whole Life Program.
-Phyllis is a licensed psychotherapist and minister.
-For twenty-five years she has … Continue reading
+Phyllis is a … Continue reading

 Florence Meleo-Meyer is an Insight Dialogue Teacher.
 She teaches courses and retreats in Interpersonal Mindfulness, which is based on Insight Dialogue.
 Florence has taught meditation for over 30 years.
 She is certified as a Siddha Yoga meditation teacher as well as a Mindfulness-based Stress Reduction teacher.
 She has studied in India and the US with … Continue reading